Choose how you want to use our website:

 On the other hand, investing in the health or energy sector can be considered impact investing.
 This means that investments not only have the purpose of increasing capital, but also have a social and/or ecological component.
 Impact investors thus make an important contribution to tackling the greatest challenges of our time.
 The fact that political decisions based on citizen participation are sometimes taken into account in these fields should also be interesting for all those investors who also attach great importance to basic democratic principles in their investments.

-Through Invesdor.com you have the opportunity to utilize the rising trends and take advantage of the associated opportunities.
+Through Invesdor.com you have the opportunity to utilise the rising trends and take advantage of the associated opportunities.
 Invest like venture capitalists who invest in promising companies in the early stages of a business cycle.
 Benefit from the continuous earning power of traditional medium-sized companies.
 In short: Benefit from the broad spectrum of opportunities on Invesdor - for high diversification and optimal risk spreading.
 In addition, you combine financial commitment with an overriding goal: shaping the future.
 And you strengthen the European economy.

 • Seize opportunities with top companies in growth sectors and defy inflation